The Functional Movement Screen (FMS) Reviewed

 •sad trombone•

-A 2020 paper in Journal of Orthopaedic & Sports Physical Therapy looked at this relationship.24 The researchers subjected more than 400 young Australian footballers to FMS testing, adjusting the scoring based on pain during the test for some of them in a couple different ways, or not at all.
+One looked at the role of pain.
+People often have aches and pains, and athletes often have more than their fair share and routinely play and compete with fairly significant ongoing episodes.
+How does pain affect movement, and therefore how does it affect FMS score?27 Researchers subjected more than 400 young Australian footballers to FMS testing, adjusting the scoring based on pain during the test for some of them in a couple different ways, or not at all.
 170 of them had pain, and their pain did affect FMS scores to some extent… but regardless of how pain was factored in, FMS scores did not predict injury risk.

 Pain did predict injury, though — not much, but a little bit.
 Imagine that!

-FMS simply does not do what so many practitioners claim it can do, or act like it can do.
-Who is going to get hurt probably just cannot be divined from subtle movement quirks.
-You cannot generally diagnose people with a standardized movement screen.
+Who is going to get hurt?
+We wish we could tell, but it probably just cannot be divined from subtle movement quirks.
+You certainly cannot generally explain (diagnose) the causes of injury with a standardized movement screen.
 It is just not a thing.
 There are no injury risk whisperers, no one who can figure out what’s wrong with wounded athletes just by watching them put on a little movement show.

 So please: take it with a huge grain of salt if anyone tries to tell you what’s wrong with you, or how you might get hurt, based on FMS testing.

-I’ll give the last word to Tumminello, Silvernail, and Cormack, from their excellent article on this topic in Personal Training Quarterly:25
+I’ll give the last word to Tumminello, Silvernail, and Cormack, from their excellent article on this topic in Personal Training Quarterly:31

 It is often assumed that identified so-called “dysfunctions” in posture, movement quality, or body function are reliably predictive of potential injury and performance, the preponderance of the scientific evidence casts a great amount of doubt on any claims about the strength and reliability of such relationships.
 This is because natural variations in human posture, movement and mobility/flexibility make identifying strict ideas of what is “correct” difficult and possibly invalid in many cases.
 Humans naturally move in different ways to accomplish different tasks, and identifying small variations in that movement as a “dysfunction” may not be very useful or helpful.